IRMBed/IRMBed/README.md

   * The performance of the model on each environment of training and testing dataset at each epoch:
     * `loss` is the empirical loss, `penalty` is the invariance penalty and `main_loss` is the weighted sum of `loss` and `penalty` by the irm penalty weight;
     * `acc` is the precision of the model on the data from a specific environment;
     * `major_acc` and `minor_acc` refers to the precision on two subsets of the data.
-In dataset with spurious feature, spurious feature align with label in most cases, i.e.  the spurious feature(mnist image) shows "1" mostly when the label is also 1 in the CifarMnist dataset.
-The "major acc" is the precision in the subset of the data where the spurious feature align with the label; "minor acc" is the precision in the subset of the data where the spurious feature not align with the label.
+In a dataset with a spurious feature, the spurious feature aligns with the label in most cases, i.e.  the spurious feature(mnist image) shows "1" mostly when the label is also 1 in the CifarMnist dataset.
+The "major acc" is the precision in the subset of the data where the spurious feature align with the label; "minor acc" is the precision of the remaining dataset.

 ### Results
 We consider two settings for the training sets: 1).
 2 Env: the training data contains two environments, in which the spurious correlations are 99.9\% and 80.0\%, respectively, 2).
 4 Env: the training data contains four environments, in which the spurious correlations are 99.9%, 95.0%, 90.0%, 80.0%, respectively.
 In both settings, we set the correlation of spurious features to 10% in test environment to see whether the learned model relies on the spurious feature.
 We also add a certain level (10%) of noise to label as [1] does.